bitsnnfl2021/bitsnnfl2021.github.io/_posts/2019-03-21-fast-scene-understanding-for-autonomous-driving.md

 **Task:**

 1. Implement the above paper in Python using PyTorch, Keras or Tensorflow.(paper was originally implemented using Torch, written in Lua).
+2. Semantic Segmentation needs to be implemented.
+You must also implement one of instance segmentation and depth.
-2. Compare your results with the state of the art-models.
+3. Compare your results with the state of the art-models.

 **Paper ID :** **24**